conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 :::

 ## VirtualCluster
 A Virtual Cluster allows you to isolate one or more service accounts within a logical cluster.
 Any topic or consumer group created within a Virtual Cluster will be accessible only to that specific Virtual Cluster.

 A Virtual Cluster acts like a Kafka within a Kafka.
+Here is a basic example,

 ```yaml
 ---